-Arts and Crafts movement: a ninotoenth-cuntury design movement that robelled against the use of machines in design.
-Bauhaus: an early-twentieth century German design school started by ariginally by George Cawardine.
+Arts and Crafts movement: a ninoteenth-century design movement that rebelled against the use of machines in design.

+Bauhaus: an early-twentieth century German design school started by Walter Groous.

-Walter Dropkus.
-Form follows function: the aesthetic appearance of a product is dictated by the way it works.
+Form follows function: the anothetic appearance of a product is dictated by the way it works.

-Memphis design a late-twentieth-century design group who challenged modernist design views.
+Memphis design: a late-twentieth-century design group who challenged modernist design views.

-Streamlining: the development of products using flowing curves and chrome detailing inspired by the increased study into aerodynamics in the early twentieth century.
+Streamlining: the development of products using flowing curves and chrome detailing inspired by the increased study into accodynamics in the early twentieth century.